Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 ## Starting the game and testing for end conditions

-The game loop will run forever, if we don't test for the end conditions.
-The `subscribe()` accepts more than a single function, you can also pass an object containing `next`, `error` and `complete` callbacks.
-We can use them to end the game and start another round, when the players collected all of the coins.
+The game loop will run forever if we don't test for the end conditions.
+The `subscribe()` function accepts a single function, but you can also pass an object containing `next`, `error` and `complete` callbacks.
+This way we can discard the game loop and start the next round when the player has collected all of the coins.

 ~~~js
 function start(stage, score) {